LuShenJ/PyEMILI/manual/Line_finding.md

 >>The radial velocity of the spectrum in the unit of km/s.
 Default is 0.

 >**length** : float, optional
 >>The length of the moving window used to compute the continuum.
 A higher spectral resolution generally needs a longer moving window.
 Default is 100 angstroms.
-This Parameter is best set to 3-7 times the maximum full width of line.
+This Parameter is best set to 3-7 times the maximum full width of the line.

 >**percentile** : float, optional
 >>The percentile to compute the values of continuum in a moving window.
-Default is 25 for pure emission line spectrum.
-75 is suggested for absorption line spectrum.
+Default is 25 for the pure emission line spectrum.
+75 is suggested for the absorption line spectrum.
 This parameter must be between 0 and 100.

 >**check_continuum** : bool, optional
 >>Whether to check the computed continuum in a plot.
 Default is True.
 If True, you will see a plot of the spectrum with the computed continuum and a command in the terminal.
 Follow what it says in the terminal, you can change the testing parameters.